Kamran14/BreqLabs/README.md

 6) Stay in the GameObject that contains your `BreqLabs Reader` Script and drag your right controller objects into: `Or_PALM`, `Or_ARM`, `Or_FOREARM`, `Or_REF_SPINE` and `Parent Enable Right`.
 Do the same for the left one, but place the objects inside `Ol_PALM`, `OL_ARM`, `Ol_FOREARM` and `Parent Enable Left`; ![Click to Enlarge](https://github.com/Kamran14/BreqLabs/blob/master/img/2.png)

-*OPTIONAL* If you want to use the BreqLabsConnectionManager in other scenes,  do this step.
+** *OPTIONAL* ** If you want to use the `BreqLabsConnectionManager` in other scenes, do this step.
 Click on the parent of your character GameObject and drag it into the Prefabs folder located under the BreqLabs folder in the Project Tab.
-Now click the BreqLabsConnectionManager GameObject and add drag that under the Prefabs folder as well.
+Now click the `BreqLabsConnectionManager` GameObject and add drag that under the Prefabs folder as well.
 That will handle the movement part of the controller.

+8) Now if you want to use the Buttons on the controller, lets head over to your main C# script.

+9) Add the following functions in your script, `private void Reader_OnButtonClicked(){
+}
+`
+`private void Reader_OnButtonReleased(){
+}`

+10) In your Start() function, add the following:
+`BreqLabsXR.BreqLabsReader.OnButtonClicked += Reader_OnButtonClicked;`
+`BreqLabsXR.BreqLabsReader.OnButtonReleased += Reader_OnButtonReleased;`

+11) In your `Reader_OnButtonClicked()` function, add whatever you would like to happen when the button is clicked.
+In your `Reader_OnButtonReleased()` function, please add whatever you would like to happen when the button is released.